Ant-Ghost/PicCode/README.md

 # PicCode #

-This program hides/unhides your text, which is in a picture.
+This program hides your text inside an innocent picture.

 **HASH (#)** *NOT ALLOWED*